-Every student must pass comprehensive examinations (oral, written, or both) or other similar requirements set by the department that cover the primary areas of the student’s program and, if applicable, any supporting area required by the department.
+Every PhD student must pass comprehensive examinations (oral, written, or both) or other similar requirements set by the department that cover the primary areas of the student’s program and, if applicable, any supporting area required by the department.
 The student is responsible for material directly covered in completed graduate courses and for additional independent study in his or her field.
 Students should consult their department's/program's website or graduate handbook for information about requirements for advancing to candidacy.

-Within two weeks of the student passing these examinations, the home department and the student must submit a report to the dean of the Graduate School recommending advancement to candidacy.
+Within two weeks of the student meeting these requirements, the home department and the student must submit a report via GradWeb to the Division of Graduate Studies recommending advancement to candidacy.

 All candidates must submit a dissertation based on independent and original research.
 The dissertation must contribute significantly to knowledge, show a mastery of the literature of the subject, be written in acceptable literary style, and conform to the standards outlined in the University of Oregon Thesis and Dissertation Style and Policy Manual.
-The manual is available from the Graduate School’s website.
-Doctoral dissertations must be submitted electronically to ProQuest (formerly University Microfilms International).
+The manual is available from the Division of Graduate Studies website.
+Doctoral dissertations must be submitted electronically to ProQuest.
 Copyright registration is optional.
 Theses and dissertations completed at the University of Oregon will be available in Scholars' Bank, the UO's open-access repository for the intellectual work of its faculty, students, and staff at the University of Oregon.

-Following advancement to candidacy, the candidate’s department proposes the membership of the dissertation committee to the dean of the Graduate School, who appoints the committee after approving it.
+Following advancement to candidacy, the candidate’s department proposes the membership of the dissertation committee to the vice provost of graduate studies, who appoints the committee after approving it.

-The committee includes at least four instructional faculty members.
-Three of the members are from the department awarding the degree and one is from outside the department.
-When appropriate, some of the home department committee members may be from another department, with the approval of the dean of the Graduate School and the home department.
-The committee should be proposed to the dean within one month after advancement to candidacy but in no case later than six months before completion of the dissertation defense.
+The chair and core members are typically from the department awarding the degree and the Institutional Representative is from ano department.
+When appropriate, some of the home department committee members may be from another department, with the approval of the Division of Graduate Studies and the home department.
+The committee must be proposed to the Division of Graduate Studies no later than six months before the dissertation defense.

-A detailed description of the policy on dissertation committees is available on the Graduate School’s website.
+A detailed description of the policy on dissertation committees is available on the Division of Graduate Studies website.